wmw-modding/getting-started/README.md

     If you're on an emulator, then there's probobly some way to copy files to your pc without a cord.

 # Start modding

+## Setup
+Before you start modding, you need to extract the apk, fortunately, APK Editor Studio has you covered.

+To start, open APK Editor Studio.
+You will need to set some things up before we extract the apk.

+Under Settings, click options.

+- Go into the Java tab, click browse, and enter the Java directory.

+- Go into the ApkTool tab.
+Set the path to `apktool.jar` that you downloaded.
+You should change the extraction path to something that is easier to access.
+Leave the frameworks path unchanged.

+  If you want to modify the code, then select Decompile Source Code (smali).

+- In the ApkSigner tab, enter the path to it.

+  Open Android Studio.
+If you installed it for the first time, you probably downloaded the Android SDK Tools.

+  If you didn't download it, then  go into settings, head over to Appearance & Behavior > System Settings > Android SDK, then go into the SDK Tools tab.
+Check `Android SDK Build Tools`, then click OK.
+It will then download it.

+  The path to the SDK Build Tools is likely in `%localappdata%\Android\Sdk\build-tools\`.
+The path to `apksigner.jar` is `\lib\apksigner.jar`.
+I recommend copying the file to some other, easier to access folder.

+  Once you have the path to ApkSigner, you should create a keystore.
+Open the Key Manager, then check custom keystore.
+After that click create (both buttons do the same thing).
+Enter the information (you can enter fake info).
+Only the passwords, alias, and name are required.
+Do not share the password(s).

+  If it throws an error when you press ok, then you need to check that you entered the correct path to Java.

+- Finally, you need to add the path to ADB in the ADB tab.
+This is only needed if you want to use the android explorer, or install the app directly to you device from this program.

+Once you got that setup, it's time to unpack the apk.

+Click on the folder icon, or file > Open APK.
+Select the wmw APK.
+It should decompress the apk after that.

+You're now all set to start modding!